WyldePointer/dwrap/README.md

   - Python prototype of the `dwrapd` and having separate `dwrapd-python` repository.
   - Implementation of a DNS-server that uses dwrap as its back-end and communication protocol.
   - More language binding.
 (PHP library is available here: https://github.com/WyldePointer/libdwrap-php)
-  - Input validation / sanitation.
+  - Input validation / sanitization.
 (As well as response values)
   - Logging
   - In-memory database for records and caching.
 (Redis)
   - RESTful.